 - Product and order management

-- Credit card rates for in-person transactions starting at 2.4 percent.
+- Credit card rates for in-person transactions start at 2.4 percent.

 Shopify POS Pro fundamentals

 - All the features included with the Lite version